Editions Available: Corporate;Enterprise Audience: Administrative Users

 Overview

-If you're looking to update which fields show up when adding or editing a record in Bullhorn, or need to change the layout, behavior, or requirements of those fields, Field Maps is where you'll do that.
-This guide walks you through how to edit field mappings to customize the Add and Edit pages for records like Candidates, Contacts, Jobs, and Placements.
+If you're looking to update which fields appear when adding or editing records in Bullhorn Whether you are looking to change field layouts, rename dropdowns, control visibility by role, or setting default values, Field Maps is where you do it.
+This guide walks you through how to use and edit field mappings to customize forms for records like Candidates, Contacts, Jobs, and Placements.

 When changing fields, use custom fields instead of reusing existing ones.
 Changing fields can break how the system works, disrupt workflows, or cause problems with reports and integrations.

-You might need to edit a field map if you want to:
+You might need to use or edit Field Maps if you want to:

-• Make a field required when creating records
+• Make a field required or optional on an Add/Edit form

 Field Mappings Details